thiagosrpt/MIT-pacman-exercise/README.md

 # Move Pacman

-MIT's Full Stack Development Course Exercise: Exercise propsal is to move pacman across the screen within the Browser's window boudaries.
+MIT's Full Stack Development Course Assignment: Assignment Proposal is to move pacman across the screen within the Browser's window boudaries.

 - In addition to the proposed extercise I implemented the following:
 * Pacman will be limited to Browser's window limites (height and width).